-This scholarship is for high school seniors in one of the following communities: Kahuku, Kahului, Kihei, Lahaina, Laie, Maui, Oahu, Pukalani, Wailuku, Waialua, and Wahiawa in Hawaii; John D. O'Bryant School of Math and Science in Boston, Massachusetts; Danforth, Dyer Brook, Ellsworth, Houlton, Mars Hill, Penobscot County (Burlington, Lee, Lincoln, Winn), Presque Isle, and Sullivan in Maine; Athol Springs, Hamburg, Lackawanna, and Wayland in New York; Beaver, Delta, Fillmore and Milford in Utah; Concord, Hardwick, Lyndon Center, Newport, Orleans, and St. Johnsbury in Vermont; and Whitman County (Garfield, Oakesdale, Palouse, Rosalia, Saint John, Spangle, Tekoa) in Wyoming.
-To qualify for this scholarship, applicants must be planning to enroll in full-time undergraduate study in environmental sciences, wind technology, general sciences, health sciences or engineering at an accredited vocational-technical school, two-year or four-year college or university in fall 2013 for the entire academic year.
+This scholarship is for high school seniors in one of the following communities: Kahuku, Kahului, Kihei, Laie, Maui, Oahu, Pukalani, Wailuku, Waialua, Wahiawa, Hawaii; John D. O'Bryant School of Math and Science, Boston Green Academy, Boston, Massachusetts; Quaboag Regional High School, Warren, Tantasqua Regional High School, Fiskdale, Massachusetts; Danforth, Dyer Brook, Ellsworth, Hodgdon, Houlton, Mars Hill, Penobscot County (Burlington, Lee, Lincoln, Winn), Presque Isle, Sullivan, Maine; Athol Springs, Hamburg, Lackawanna, Wayland, New York; Beaver, Delta, Fillmore, Milford, Utah; Concord, Craftsbury, Hardwick, Lyndon Center, Newport, Orleans, St. Johnsbury, Vermont; and Whitman County (Garfield, Oakesdale, Palouse, Rosalia, Saint John, Spangle, Tekoa), Washington.
+To qualify for this scholarship, applicants must be planning to enroll in full-time undergraduate study in environmental sciences, wind technology, general sciences, health sciences or engineering at an accredited vocational-technical school, two-year or four-year college or university in fall 2015 for the entire academic year.
 Applicants must have a minimum 2.75 GPA and demonstrate an interest in renewable energy.

 How easy is it to apply?